ibm-cloud-docs/cis/known-limitations.md

 The following limitations apply to supported protocols:

 * HTTPS: Currently, HTTPS applications do not support HTTP/3.
 * UDP: Currently, CIS doesn't support UDP packet fragmentation.
-If a packet is fragmented, the CIS edge drops it.
+Fragmented UDP packets are dropped at the CIS edge.
-* Minecraft: Minecraft Java Edition is supported, but Minecraft Bedrock Edition is not supported.
+* Minecraft: Only Minecraft Java Edition is supported; Minecraft Bedrock Edition isn't supported.